-- (38) Historic England Making Changes for Heritage Assets - (37) SD 6 Modern Suburban Houses by CHB Quennell (58), (59) and (60) original streetscapes and boundaries. - (116) FR Heritage and Character of Finchley Road.
+(38) Historic England Making Changes for Heritage Assets (37) 5D 6 Modern Suburban Houses by CHB Quennell (58), (59) and (60) Original streetscapes and boundaries (116) FR Heritage and Character of Finchley Road.

-SD 6 RETENTION OF ARCHITECTURAL DETAILS IN EXISTING BUILDINGS i.
-Front boundary walls and original architectural details, such as chimneys, windows and porches etc., must be retained.
+SD 6 RETENTION OF ARCHITECTURAL DETAILS IN EXISTING BUILDINGS

+Front boundary walls and original architectural details, such as chimneys, windows and porches, which contribute positively to the character and appearance of the area, should be retained.
 Where such features have been removed previously, their reinstatement is encouraged.

-This policy is to be applied throughout the Conservation Area.
-Removal of the following Redington Frognal character features is likely to cause harm to the Conservation Area:
+This policy is to be applied throughout the neighbourhood area.
+Removal of the following Redington Frognal character features is likely to cause harm, particularly in the Conservation Area:

 - arches over front doors

 - intricate porches

 - decorative brickwork

-- door surrounds,
+- door surrounds.

 - windows and roof lights

 - timber-framed sash windows and casement windows

 - arches over windows

 - tiled footpaths

 - carved stone on building exteriors

 - arches / green arches into gardens

 - front and side boundary hedges

 - low retaining front boundary walls.

 In cases where planning consent is required, repair of original architectural details is to be prioritised over replacement, including for windows and doors.
-Where appropriate, original, traditional materials are to be retained and repaired, if necessary, and re-roofing is to be carried out in tiles matching the original.
+Where appropriate, original, traditional materials are to be retained and repaired, if necessary, and re-roofing is to be carried out in tiles matching the original